The Biggest Fintech Company in the World

 Alipay is the world’s largest mobile and online payment platform with over 870 million active users and over 200 domestic financial institution partners.
 What started out as a digital wallet has now evolved into a platform where users can hail a taxi, book a hotel, buy movie tickets, pay utility bills, make appointments with doctors, or purchase wealth management products.
 One-third of Alipay users hail from outside China.
 Just to give you an idea of how fast they’re growing, here’s a slide from two years ago:

 In two years, Alipay nearly doubled the number of accounts on their platform to 870 million, a number that is almost 5X the number of accounts that PayPal has, and about 61% of the way towards having as many accounts as Mastercard does.
-All these users can be pushed towards using other Ant Financial Products, and the strategy seems to be working well:
+All these users will then be pushed towards using other Ant Financial Products, a strategy which seems to be working well:

 Launched in August 2015, Ant Fortune is a comprehensive wealth management app which lets users do cool things like round up transactions to save lots of pennies over time.
 Users can then invest their pennies in the world’s largest money-market fund, Yu’e Bao, which was taking in so much money that the Chinese government identified it as a systemic risk.
 In response, Ant started curbing new funds flowing into their massive $251 billion fund (as of the end of 2017).
 According to an excellent article by the Wall Street Journal on the topic, Yu’e Bao has more than 400 million account holders.
 When you consider that Charles Schwab only has around 10 million accounts, you realize that Ant Financial is in a different league entirely.